Runnable/docs/networking/_posts/2017-01-15-runnable-urls-explained.md

 ---
 title: Runnable URLs Explained
-shortTitle: Runnable URLs
+short: Runnable URLs
-step: 3
+category: networking
-description: Runnable URLs Explained
+order: 3
 ---

 All containers on Runnable launch from templates.
 As a result, a Runnable container has 2 URLs: